 Trauma-Informed Programs and Practices in Schools (TIPPS)

-TIPPS is a project based in the School of Social Work that translates research and shares strategies to help schools buffer the impacts of child exposures to adverse and traumatic events.
-TIPPS uses a collaborative, multi-stakeholder approach to co-developing, refining, and scaling a flexible curriculum to support implementation of trauma-informed programs and practices in schools throughout the state of Michigan.
+TIPPS is based in the School of Social Work and uses a collaborative, multi-stakeholder approach to co-developing, refining, and scaling a flexible curriculum to support implementation of trauma-informed programs and practices in schools throughout the state of Michigan.
 The 10 TIPPS pillars are based in research on adversity and resilience.
 The TIPPS framework seeks to address concerns about the ubiquitous nature of trauma and its impacts on children by helping to create safe, nurturing, and inclusive learning environments for all students, and by applying transformative strategies that strengthen relationships, provide opportunities for children to learn skills for resilience and positive coping and reducing experiences that “re-traumatize” children whose prior experiences place them at risk for health and mental health problems.
+The TIPPS study team includes Dr. Todd Herrenkohl (PI, UM School of Social Work), and Co-Investigators Dr. Alison Miller, Dr. Andria Eisman, and Dr. Elizabeth Davis.
 This research is funded by the Michigan Health Endowment Fund.
-The TIPPS study team includes Dr. Todd Herrenkohl (PI, UM School of Social Work), and Co-Investigators Dr. Alison Miller, Dr. Andria Eisman, and Dr. Elizabeth Davis.

 Child Environmental Health: Parenting and Lead Mitigation At Home